edgio-docs/edgio-docs/src/guides/v7/performance/troubleshooting.md

 ### Procedure {/* procedure */}

 When you are testing a web page, you might encounter 539 status code errors.
-You might also see the errors in logs if you signed up for Log Shipping.
+You might also see the errors in logs.

 1. Open your project in {{ PRODUCT_NAME }}, then drill down to the deployment that is experiencing the 539 errors.